sugarmo/picsew-help/en/guide-create-scrollshot.md

-# Create Scrollshot Extension Document
+# Create Scrollshot Extension Documentation

 **Create Scrollshot** extension requires you to enable it manually.